Architecture

 Section titled “Overview”UFME (Universal Face Matching Engine) is an open source biometric face matching engine built for large-scale deployments.
 It uses a strict hexagonal architecture to decouple biometric algorithms from infrastructure, enabling high-throughput 1:N face search with quality assessment, presentation attack detection, and morphing attack detection.

-Design targets: ~200 million face gallery, 60 million annual 1:N searches, sub-second end-to-end latency.
+Design targets: Multi-million face gallery, 60 million annual 1:N searches, sub-second end-to-end latency.

 Problem Statement